 Alternately, if you have a car accident lawyer, you can simply ask them to get your police report for you.
 They have legal assistants who can do this quickly and efficiently without wasting your time.
 Car accident lawyers do this routinely as part of the process of assembling evidence for your case.

-What if I don’t know which law enforcement agency responded to the crash?
+What if you don’t know which law enforcement agency responded to the crash?

 This is common when someone is shaken after an accident.
 It’s easy for the entire experience to become a blur.
 But that doesn’t mean you can’t get your report.

-Can I get an accident report if I didn’t call the police?
+Can you get an accident report if you didn’t call the police?